ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 concerns itself with a deployment scenario where a single server provides both the oblivious gateway resource and target resource.

-A server that operates both Oblivious Gateway and target resources is responsible for removing request encryption, generating a response to the encapsulated request, and encrypting the response.
+A server that operates both oblivious gateway and target resources is responsible for removing request encryption, generating a response to the encapsulated request, and encrypting the response.